empa-scientific-it/openbis/app-openbis-command-line/src/python/README.md

-  status         Show the state of the obis repository. sync           Sync the repository with openBIS. token          create/show a openBIS token
+  status         Show the state of the obis repository. sync           Sync the repository with openBIS. token          create/show a openBIS token upload         Upload files to form a data set.
 ```

 To show detailed help for a specific command, type `obis <command> --help` :